Ph.D. Students

 Kevin Artiles Delgado

 Kevin Artiles Delgado’s journey is a fusion of dental aspirations, pathological inquisitiveness, a passion for bridging generational divides, an unrelenting fascination with plants, and a fervent commitment to driving social change and upholding human rights.
+He is currently the PWR Lab manager.

 Josh Ash